joshwadd/End2end_Driving_Keras/README.md

 model.add(Dense(1))
 model.summary()
 ```
 This model was trained on a batch size of 64 using Adam with a learning rate of 1e-4 to optimize the MSE loss between the predicted and actual steering angle.
 The training data was split so that 20% was set aside as a validation set to detect if the model was overfitting.
 The model was trained for up to 20 epochs.
+Dropout was used between the layers of the fully connected layers to reduce over-fitting.
+The amount of dropout was experiemented with to find the best performance

 ## Results